 2.6.
 ORGANIZATIONS INVOLVED IN THE DECOMMISSIONING OF NUCLEAR POWER PLANTS

-The MISE, with the Ministerial Decree of 2 December 2004, updated the strategic objectives assigned to SOGIN and envisaged the decommissioning of all NPPs and nuclear fuel cycle facilities within a 20 year time frame, provided adequate storage capacity of the resulting waste would be available.
+MITE (at that time MAP, Ministry of Productive Activities), with the Ministerial Decree of 2 December 2004, updated the strategic objectives assigned to SOGIN and envisaged the decommissioning of all NPPs and nuclear fuel cycle facilities within a 20 year time frame, provided that adequate storage capacity of the resulting waste would be available.
 In the context of the ongoing process of authorization of the NPP decommissioning plans, the regulatory body ISIN (formerly ISPRA and, at that time, APAT), took the position that before the start of dismantling activities for the nuclear island, in the event that the final national repositories were unavailable, the licensee was to provide an adequate on-site interim storage capacity to be authorized.
-In this context, on the basis of the governmental decision to move to a decommissioning strategy involving the dismantling of structures and components in the span of 20 years, SOGIN has submitted comprehensive plans to the MISE for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the appropriate decommissioning licences.
+In this context, on the basis of the governmental decision to move to a decommissioning strategy involving the dismantling of structures and components in the span of 20 years, SOGIN has submitted comprehensive plans to MITE for Garigliano, Caorso, Trino and Latina NPPs in order to obtain the appropriate decommissioning licences.

-In 2018, the Government of Italy, under the 2018 Budget Law, entrusted SOGIN with the decommissioning (dismantling) of the Ispra-1 reactor located in the JRC in Ispra (in northwest Italy).
-In September 2019, SOGIN and the JRC Ispra signed the deed for the definitive transfer of the Ispra-1 reactor, located inside the centre.
+In 2018, the Government of Italy, under the 2018 Budget Law, entrusted SOGIN with the decommissioning (dismantling) of the Ispra-1 reactor located in the JRC in Ispra.
+In September 2019, SOGIN and JRC Ispra signed the deed for the definitive transfer of the Ispra-1 reactor, located inside the centre.